Quite Complete Real Closed fields: Real Closed Fields

-\begin{lemma} Let $K$ be a real closed field.
-Then there is a real closed field $L$ extending $K$ in which every Scott cut has a unique realization, and no other Dedekind cuts are filled. \end{lemma}
+By Scott \cite{Sco69} we know that \begin{lemma} Let $K$ be a real closed field. \Then \, there is a real closed field $L$ extending $K$ in which every Scott cut has a unique realization, and no other Dedekind cuts are filled. \end{lemma}

 This is called the {\it Scott completion} of $K$, and is strictly analogous to the classical Dedekind completion.
-The statement found in \cite{scott} is worded differently, without referring directly to cuts, though the relevant cuts are introduced in the course of the proof.
+The statement found in \cite{Sco69} is worded differently, without referring directly to cuts, though the relevant cuts are introduced in the course of the proof.
 The result is also given in greater generality there.

-\begin{lemma} Let $K$ be a real closed field, $C$ a multiplicative cut in $K$, and $L$ the real closure of $K(x)$, where $x$ realizes the cut $C$. \Then\ for any $y\in L$ realizing the same cut, we have $x^{1/n}<y<x^n$ for some $n$. \end{lemma} \begin{proof} Let $\OO_K$ be $\{a\in K:|a|\in C^-\}$, and let $\OO_L$ be the convex closure in $L$ of $\OO_K$.
-Then these are valuation rings, corresponding to valuations on $K$ and $L$ which will be called $v_K$ and $v_L$ respectively.
+\begin{lemma} Let $K$ be a real closed field, $C$ a multiplicative cut in $K$, and $L$ the real closure of $K(x)$, where $x$ realizes the cut $C$. \Then\ for any $y\in L$ realizing the same cut, we have $x^{1/n}<y<x^n$ for some $n$. \end{lemma}